-Many, many Windows apps exist in the real world, and those apps typically run as fat clients with perhaps a network file server somewhere managing a database.
+Many, many Windows apps exist in the real world--written in languages like Visual Basic 6.0, PowerBuilder 12.5, Delphi, and even C#--and those apps typically run as fat clients with perhaps a network file server somewhere managing a database.
 To move those apps to the cloud, you have to re-create a Windows desktop, so you use Citrix or some similar remote desktop program to connect to VMs running the desktop app.
 Those VMs can connect to the file server (also as a cloud instance--I didn't draw it in the picture above: use your imagination.).

 While this is a super-quick way to get the app off the physical desktop, it doesn't solve many problems, while at the same time creating some.
 For example, latency.
 Anyone who's used RD knows how non-responsive the UX can be to mouse and keyboard clicks, since they have to travel from the local client to the server, update the view, and have those changed screen pixels sent back to the client.
 Ugh.